-Earnings before interest, taxes, depreciation and amortization (EBITDA) margin of the Company decreased during the first half of the year to 55% from the same period last year at 62%.
-SEC 2 in 2020 had a one time gain from a liquidated damages due to the delay by its EPC Contractor.
-Return on equity (ROE) also increased to 5% from 9% in 2020.
+Earnings before interest, taxes, depreciation and amortization (EBITDA) margin of the Company decreased during the first three months of 2022 to 40% from the same period last year at 60%.
+The Company's operating power plants continue to provide the Group's earnings.
+Return on equity (ROE) remain stable at 2% for both periods.